 For Table above: Key in your Assessed Value*, followed by your mil rate of choice, and click Calculate.
-CURRENT mil rate (FY2013-2014) is 22.28.
+The current mil rate (FY2015-2016) is 23.36.
+The future mil rate (FY2016-2017) is 24.04.
 Please remember to use your Assessed Value to accurately compute your proposed taxes.

 PERSONAL PROPERTY TAXES